- Sanding to remove paint from wood by hand is not the best way to do it.

 Just when you thought orbital sanders couldn’t get any better, EnerTwist is here to show you what modern-day sanding machines can achieve!
 With this marvelous device, you can scrape off old paint from wood and polish it right after!

 Its 5-inch sanding pad might seem small at first, but honestly, when you consider the powerful 12,000 OPM, removing paint from your old deck is hardly a day’s work.

 Its rubberized handle can be positioned in three different settings so that you can have a comfortable grip on the sander.
-The speed-controlling dial is located at a convenient spot so that you can keep the other hand free for holding the workpiece or the ladder.
+The speed-controlling dial is located at a convenient spot so that you can keep the other hand free from holding the workpiece or the ladder.

 Moving on, you get quite the bundle of accessories with this one.
-Starting off with six sandpapers with fine, medium, and coarse grits, you will find two polishing and foam buffing pads in the box.
+Starting with six sandpapers with fine, medium, and coarse grits, you will find two polishing and foam buffing pads in the box.

 8. Meterk 5 Inch 2.5A Random Orbit Sander MKRS01

 - Speed: 12000 RPM Max.

 Reduced vibration, long motor life, and consistent speed are the three things I heard about this Meterk random orbit sander.
 And some even say that it’s the best sander for the deck.
 Is it true?
 Let’s find out!

 Be it a backyard boardwalk or an island deck; popular home woodworking projects aren’t the easiest to get started with.
 You’ll need the right power tools and suitable materials- all of which you need to source from miscellaneous places all by yourself.

 Refurbishing antique furniture or restoring wood for a brand-new project are two amazing options.
 But there’s always the hassle of removing old paint and leaving a smooth finish later on.